svenriebedell/DellApp-Download-Manager/README.md

 This script is generate or maintaining a Software Repository.
 The folder structure is:

 - Mainfolder (Repository Path)
-- 1. Subfolder (Application Name)
+- 1.Subfolder (Application Name)
-- 2. Subfolder (Application Version)
+- 2.Subfolder (Application Version)

 each 2.
 Subfolder includes
 - DUP Package (Dell Update Package)/ Installer .exe